YaroslavGarashchenko/Bash/README.md

 0

 03 Task (odd_even.sh and my_script.sh)
-- create a script called odd_even.sh that does the following: takes one argument if the number of letters in the argument is odd, outputs the message "Odd", else if the number of letters is even - outputs "Even"
+Create a script called odd_even.sh that does the following: takes one argument if the number of letters in the argument is odd, outputs the message "Odd", else if the number of letters is even - outputs "Even"
 - run the script first with "odd" argument, then with "even" argument